Awesome6192/what-happens-when/README.rst

 HTML parsing
 ------------
+HTML parsing involves analyzing the HTML code of a webpage to extract data, manipulate the structure, or convert it into a more readable format.
+This process can be performed using various tools and libraries such as BeautifulSoup in Python, Cheerio in JavaScript, or built-in browser DOM methods.
+HTML parsing is commonly used in web scraping, data extraction, and content manipulation for web development.
+It allows developers to programmatically interact with webpage elements, retrieve specific information, and automate web-based tasks.

 The rendering engine starts getting the contents of the requested document from the networking layer.
 This will usually be done in 8kB chunks.